anhaidgroup/cloudlabeler/README.md

     ```
 </details>

 10. Now, you are able to use cloud labeler from the web.
 You can find the IP address of your EC2 instance by clicking on the EC2 instance in EC2 instance page and check 'IPv4 Public IP' in its description below.
 Append ':80' to your IPv4 Public IP.
-For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler in 'http://1.2.3.4:80/' in your local machine (or any other machine whose IP address is included in the 'Source' of 'HTTP' in step 3).
+For example, if your 'IPv4 Public IP' is '1.2.3.4', you can visit cloud labeler page in 'http://1.2.3.4:80/' in your local machine (or any other machine whose IP address is included in the 'Source' of 'HTTP' in step 3).

+11. When you are done with labeling, save the data.
+In the cloud labeler page, click on 'DownLoad CSV' button in cloud labeler page to download the final CSV file of the table to your local machine.

-11. When you are done, you need to remove the image and container in your EC2 instance.
+12. Remove the image and container in your EC2 instance.
 Type the following command in the Command Shell of your EC2 instance:
     ```
     sudo docker stop labeler
     sudo docker rm labeler